trifoil/Fedora-server/README.md

 sudo ./setup.sh
 ```

-connect to cockpit using port 9090
+Then connect to cockpit using port 9090